Aradhyagarg/Nodejs-Assignment/README.md

-README for Authentication System (Login and Signup) and Tax Management System
+Authentication System (Login and Signup) and Tax Management System

 This README gives a summary of the Authentication System, its design decisions, and how it complies with the assignment's specifications.
 The system includes user registration and login functionality, ensuring secure password handling and authentication.